 Vendor Due Diligence in the Age of AI: Best Practices for Compliance Teams

 As global supply chains expand and regulatory demands increase, traditional compliance methods are no longer enough to manage vendor risks.
 Many organizations are turning to AI in compliance to handle the growing complexity.
-Artificial intelligence can review large amounts of data, detect irregularities, and flag potential risks faster than any manual system.
+Artificial intelligence can review large volumes of data, detect anomalies, and flag potential risks faster than manual systems.
 With the ability to continuously adapt, AI makes it easier to monitor vendors over time.
 This new approach is helping organizations stay ahead of threats and keep up with fast-changing regulations.

 Key Challenges in Traditional Vendor Due Diligence